Zachary La Rock

 Bio

 Zachary is a PhD candidate in History, Anthropology, & Science, Technology and Society (HASTS) at MIT.
-At the broadest level, he researches how people narrate, navigate, and intervene in situations beyond their direct control.
-In his current project, Zachary investigates how visions for the future of predominantly agricultural communities in South Italy are complicated by a limited understanding of the political, economic, and environmental contours that shaped inequality in the rural past.
-This work has been supported by the Wenner-Gren Foundation for Anthropological Research; MIT’s John Lyons and Kenan Sahin Fellowships; the Martin Family Society of Fellows for Sustainability; and the MIT Center for International Studies, among others.
-In addition to his work at MIT, Zachary is a research affiliate of the Minda de Gunzburg Center for European Studies at Harvard University.
+He is an anthropologist of agriculture and rural life in South Italy.
+At the broadest level, Zachary researches how people experience, navigate, and intervene in ecological situations beyond their direct control.
+In his current project, he investigates how visions for the future of predominantly agricultural communities in South Italy are complicated by a limited understanding of inequality in the rural past.
+This work has been supported by the Wenner-Gren Foundation for Anthropological Research; the Martin Family Society of Fellows for Sustainability; and the MIT Center for International Studies, among others.
+For his commitment to and success in undergraduate education, Zachary received the Benjamin Siegel Teaching Prize from the MIT STS Program in autumn 2025.
+He is also a research affiliate of the Minda de Gunzburg Center for European Studies at Harvard University.